-English Tourism Council (The Tourist Board).
+English Tourism Council (Visit England).
 VisitEngland’s Gold and Silver awards are given "in recognition of exceptional quality within a property's star rating, or for outperforming a star rating".
 Only around 60 hotels a year receive this award.
 The Old Bridge has had Gold Award status for 10 years.

 In November 2016 the Sunday Tiimes listed The Old Bridge as one of the best 25 wine bars in the UK.
 Whilst we aren't strictly a 'wine bar' we do serve lots of wine by the glass, bottle and by the 25ml taster in the wine shop.
 So we were delighted to be put alongside such excellent names as Sager & Wilde, The 10 Cases and other (invariably urban) wine destinations.